• Skip to primary navigation

 Follow these steps to thaw scallops in the refrigerator:

-1. Set the refrigerator to 37°F. This is the ideal temperature for defrosting frozen scallops
+1. Set the fridge to 37°F. This is the ideal temperature for defrosting frozen scallops.

 2. Remove the scallops from the package and place them in a bowl.
-The bowl should be large enough to fit all the scallops with some extra space for the ice to melt
+The bowl should be large enough to fit all the scallops, with extra space for the ice to melt.

 3. Cover the bowl tightly with plastic wrap or use the bowl’s sealable lid